Internet-of-People/mercury-rust/README.md

    cell/provider and applications use the same kind of identity
  - user data and calls are encrypted, you cannot be spied on or be cheated with contact identity
  - you're free to keep your identity and contacts moving to another provider or application
- - supports you having different unrelated identities (family, professional, hobby, etc) within the system
+ - supports you having different unrelated identities (family, professional, dating, etc) within the system
  - you can restore your identities from a "cold wallet" after lost/broken device
  - the network is extremely resilient, dies only with the last cell
- - built to support any decentralized/distributed application on top
+ - built to support any kind of decentralized/distributed application on top

-Mercury is a redesigned and advanced version of the IoP Profile Server and IoP Connect which were a step in the right direction but lacked several features from this vision, were created by developers who left the community and were hard to fix and maintain.

 ## Project status

+Mercury is a redesigned and advanced version of the IoP Profile Server and IoP Connect which were a step in the right direction but lacked several features from our vision, were created by developers who left the community and were hard to fix and maintain.

 Please be aware that this project is still in a very early and experimental phase.
 We opened up the source code to give a sneak peek to developers interested in either